TotalVerb/totalverb.github.io/about.md

 permalink: /about/
 ---

+Fengyang Wang is a Mathematics student at the University of Waterloo, seeking to pursue a double major in Computer Science and Pure Mathematics.

-This is Fengyang Wang's GitHub Pages site.
+This is Fengyang’s GitHub Pages site.
 Items referenced here include open-source projects that he has worked on over the years.

 Please also see his personal blog, [Kaninchensicher][kanin]!